bernhard-42/kubernetes-on-bare-metal/docs/1_Install_Kubernetes.md

 ## Initialize kubernetes cluster on the admin node

-- Initialize cluster (as root with cidr range for Flannel and Canal)
+- Initialize the cluster (as root with cidr range for Flannel and Canal)

         kubeadm init --pod-network-cidr=10.244.0.0/16

+    Take note of the `kubeadm join` command line in the output.

 - Configure access for root (and non root) user